 Designed for health, allied health, higher education, childcare, and community frontline workers in Australia, the Working with Interpreters workshop enables participants to work effectively with an interpreter in the context of domestic and family violence.

-During this two-day workshop you will learn how to:
+During this one-day workshop you will learn how to:

 Develop skills that support you to communicate with women presenting with language barriers,

 Recognise the signs of domestic and family violence,